sustaz/Natural-Language-Processing-Unibo-Assignements-and-Project/Assignments/Assignment_2/README.md

 ### TODO:

 * Dataset cleaning: the text of Claims and Evidences is very "dirty".
-Also, some evidences are not sentences e.g. "Bruce Willis"
+Also, some evidences are not sentences e.g. "Absolute Taste", and some of them are duplicated.